peacefulcenter/peacefulcenter.github.io/_featured-cards/card6.md

 ---
 layout: card
 card_id: card6
-project_title: Meals and Gifts
+project_title: Education
-cost_to_support: $10 per individual.
+cost_to_support: $100 per student per year.
-project_summary: Providing meals and gifts to centers that support the ill, disabled, and homeless.
+project_summary: Providing uniform, shoes, books, and school supplies.
 featured: true
 ---
-<p>A cancer survivor herself, the founder of Peaceful Mind wanted to give back to communities that were struggling with chronic illnesses and disabilities.
-It can seem like an insurmountable challenge to overcome, but even small meals and gifts can make all the difference in their health and morale.</p>
+<p>Many low-income families in developing countries face significant challenges in achieving quality education, according to United Nations.
+It can seem like an insurmountable challenge to overcome, but your sponsorship of these students can make a huge impact on their future.</p>